How to Do Payroll in North Dakota

 January-March | April 30 |

-April- June | July 31 |
+April–June | July 31 |

-July- September | October 31 |
+July–September | October 31 |

-October- December | January 31 |
+October–December | January 31 |

-There are some employees who are eligible for annual filing only.
+Some employers are eligible for annual filing only.
 These employers must meet the following requirements in the previous year.

 - A withholding amount of $500 or less